dalalsunil1986/wordpress-starter/README.md

 The way that Uno is built allows for minimal to no configuration at all — a developer should be able to just add their own features with ease.

+In order for Uno to work properly, you'll need to run `composer install` to add dependencies.
+If you don't have Composer, [install it first](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) — the easiest way is to install Globally, so you have access to it anywhere.

-With this in mind, there a few rules you should follow when developing with Uno:
+Once installed, you'll have access to all that Uno has to offer.
+Here are a few rules you should follow when developing with Uno:

 ### Autoloading
 Uno allows for autoloading, both for classes and files.